AlshamiWasin/GE-HealthCareTest/README.md

 functions i could have implemented:

-1. A remove clock funtion.
+1. A remove clock function.
 2. A function to switch the gmt offset.

 thank you for the test